 How Wolves Saved the Foxes, Mice and Rivers of Yellowstone National Park

-The land of Old Faithful wasn’t always so lush.
+Original post: The land of Old Faithful wasn’t always so lush.
 Two decades ago, Yellowstone National Park was the victim of defoliation, erosion and an unbalanced ecosystem.
 But in 1995, everything changed.

-When wolves were brought back to the park, they not only killed elk but also changed their prey’s behavior patterns.
+When wolves were brought back to the park, they not only killed elk, but also changed their prey’s behavior patterns.
 The herbivores started to avoid areas like valleys and gorges where they could be easily hunted by predators.
 As a result, those areas began to regenerate, and species such as birds, beavers, mice and bears returned.
 Plant life once again thrived along the riverbanks and erosion decreased significantly.
 The stabilization of the riverbanks actually made the rivers and streams change course.
 With the reintroduction of just a small population of wolves, the landscape of the whole park transformed.

-About this series
+The Weekly Howl: About this series